MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-verticals.md

 > [!NOTE]
 >
 > - Profile query variables are only supported for custom verticals that use a [connector](connectors-overview.md) as a content source.
-> - Profile query variables are defined in the “Query” section of the [vertical setup process](customize-search-page.md#step-1-create-the-search-vertical).
 > - The profile query variables feature is currently in preview.
 For more information about preview, see [Connectors preview features](connectors-overview.md#what-are-the-preview-features).

 ## Limitations

-- Out of the box and new verticals order cannot be changed.
-- If the name of an out of the box vertical is edited, language localization will no longer apply to vertical names.
+- Language localization is not applicable to names of out of box verticals once modified.
 - KQL does not apply to content surfaced from user OneDrive.
 - Custom verticals do not appear on the mobile view of Microsoft search.
 - Adding query is not supported on the People vertical.
 - Vertical modification and new verticals are not visible to guest users in an organization.
+- Vertical re-ordering is not supported

 ## Troubleshooting